chaosparrot/marithime_talon/programs/SUPPORTED.md

 |-----------------|---------|-----------------|------------------|-------|
 | VSCode editor   | Windows | Yes*            | Yes*             | This requires turning on accessiblity support |
 | VSCode editor   | MacOS   | Yes*            | Yes*             | This requries turning on accessibility support `Shift+Option+F1`|

+VSCode has some issues when creating new files that do not have a sticky filename however.

 ## Terminal support